Christianity in Indonesia: Kalimantan

 In Kalimantan, there are substantial (25–35%) Christian populations (mostly Dayak people) in West, Central, East, and North Kalimantan provinces, while in South Kalimantan the seafaring Banjar people are Muslims, and there is only a small (1–2%) Christian population.

 West Kalimantan province has 1.8 million Christians of its 5.4 million population.
 This population is 2/3 Catholic.
 Coastal regions of West Kalimantan have a Muslim majority, as well as a significant Chinese Buddhist population, of up to 30% (in Singkawang city).
 Away from the coasts, there is overall a Christian majority, but in some areas, Muslims are in the majority.
 The 2.5 million population of Central Kalimantan includes 430,000 Protestants, and 81,400 Catholics.
 Most of the rest of the population is Muslim, but a significant (7%) proportion follows Kaharingan Dayak beliefs.
 The 3.6 million of South Kalimantan includes only 75,000 Christians.
 Of 3.6 million in East Kalimantan, 430,000 are Christian.
 There are Christian majorities in Malinau and Kutai Barat regencies.
 The remainder of the population is Muslim.

-Bali

-Compared with Java, and Sumatra, the dominant religion is not Islam, but Hinduism, with 86% of the population adherents.
-Christianity is a minor religion (<1%), with the exception of the Kuta districts (7–11%) of Badung regency, and Mengwi, Badung, which has 3% Christians.
-Denpasar city has 6% Christians.
+Lesser Sunda Islands